 Afternoon Tea at the Old Cataract Hotel

-The Cataract Hotel’s outdoor restaurant, The Terrace, has an incredible view of the Nile and is a fantastic place to watch the sunset.
-Tea service comes with a variety of small sandwiches, desserts, and fruit.
+Head to The Terrace, the hotel’s elegant outdoor restaurant, which offers stunning views of the Nile and is one of the best spots in Aswan to watch the sunset.
+Tea service includes a selection of fine teas, small sandwiches, pastries, and fresh fruit.

 Philae Temple